Godshot97/Machine-Learning-Algorithms/Regression/FIFA_19_dataset/project_description.md

 <b>In file number 1</b>, I reviewed and processed the data for the machine learning model.
 Much of the data was in text format, so I had to make some transformations to be able to pass them to the machine learning model.
 Finally, I standardized the data using StandarScaler.

 <b>In file number 2</b>, I trained 4 different regression models (Linear Regression, SVR, Decision Tree and Random Forest).
-Next I chose Random Forest for further tuning because it performed best.
+Next I chose Random Forest for further tuning, because it performed best.
 I used a random search method.